lizardfs/documentation/source/man/lizardfs.7.rst

- master metadata server (or 'the master') a managing server - single computer managing the whole filesystem, storing metadata for every file (information on size, attributes and file localisation(s), including all information about non-regular files, i.e. directories, sockets, pipes and devices.
+ master metadata server (or 'the master') a managing server - single computer managing the whole filesystem, storing metadata for every file (information on size, attributes and file localization(s), including all information about non-regular files, i.e. directories, sockets, pipes and devices.

  metadata server shadows (or 'the shadow master')